SciML/DiffEqDocs.jl/docs/src/tutorials/ode_example.md

 In DifferentialEquations.jl, some good "go-to" choices for ODEs are:

+- `AutoTsit5(Rosenbrock23())` handles both stiff and non-stiff equations.
+This is a good algorithm to use if you know nothing about the equation.
 - `BS3()` for fast low accuracy non-stiff.
 - `Tsit5()` for standard non-stiff.
 This is the first algorithm to try in most cases.